OMS Student/Family Handbook

 Emergency Drills

 Fire drills are held monthly throughout the school year in accordance with the laws of the State of Georgia.
 Severe weather drills are held on the date designated by the State of Georgia during Severe Weather Awareness Week.
-Lockdown and evacuation drills are reviewed with staff and students.
-They are practiced and evaluated on an as needed basis.
+Hard Lockdown Drills will be held 2 times per school year.

 Emergency Information for Families

-If a situation of a serious nature occurred at school, families would be notified by way of School Messenger.
+If a situation of a serious nature occurred at school, families would be notified by way of ParentSquare.
 It is imperative that the school has all up to date telephone information.

 Emergency Situations